cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 If you are using Cloudflare for DNS, you can leave the [TTL setting as **Auto**](/dns/manage-dns-records/reference/ttl/).

-Bellow is a list with instrunctions on how to edit MX records for some popular services:
+Below is a list with instructions on how to edit MX records for some popular services:

 - **Cloudflare**: [Set up email records](/dns/manage-dns-records/how-to/email-records/)
 - **GoDaddy**: [Edit an MX Record](https://www.godaddy.com/help/edit-an-mx-record-19235)